+Hartshorn Village (2007)

-- Hartshorn Village (2007): The Hartshorn Street Village, centrally located on campus next to the Timken Physical Education Building and across from the Gulling Training Center, offers easy access to the fitness facilities of which so many of our students like to take advantage.
+The Hartshorn Street Village, centrally located on campus next to the Timken Physical Education Building and across from the Gulling Training Center, offers easy access to the fitness facilities of which so many of our students like to take advantage.
 This village community consists of three rows of houses; each with its own exterior entrance.
-The townhouse style of these structures give students the real feeling of independence as they walk through their very own front door into a an open floor plan consisting of a living room, kitchen, bathroom and one bedroom downstairs and a bathroom and three bedrooms upstairs. - Haupt House (2002): The Fred J. Haupt President's Home is located at 1304 S. Union Ave.
+The townhouse style of these structures gives students the real feeling of independence as they walk through their very own front door into an open floor plan consisting of a living room, kitchen, bathroom and one bedroom downstairs and a bathroom and three bedrooms upstairs.

+Haupt House (2002)

+The Fred J. Haupt President's Home is located at 1304 S. Union Ave.
 Flexible for family living and formal entertaining, highlights of the home include a domed ceiling in the foyer featuring the Mount Union seal and a wall of "University family" photographs dating from the early 1890s.
+The home was formally named the Fred J. Haupt President's Home in 2007 in honor of long-time University supporter and Board of Trustees member Dr. Fred J. Haupt '63.